 Supporting Guidance: employer compliance: guidance by subject: Employment Status & Intermediaries (ES&I): customer service - status - enquiry from the engager

 Enquiry from the Engager

 If the enquiry results from contact by the engager the process outlined in the Engager flowchart should be followed.

-Where an engager asks for an opinion but there is insufficient information for ESI to provide one the engager should be given details of the additional information which will need to be provided before an opinion can be given.
+Where an engager asks for an opinion but there is insufficient information for the Employment Status Indicator (ESI) to provide one, the engager should be given details of the additional information which will need to be provided before an opinion can be given.
 Notify the customer of the ESI Reference Number, where appropriate, and advise them how to